Kellia855/ijisho_app/README.md

-# IJISHO — Student Early Warning System
+# IJISHO Mobile Application

 IJISHO is a Flutter mobile app that helps Rwandan schools identify and support students at risk of dropping out.
-Teachers flag student concerns in real time; principals review cases, assign interventions, and track outcomes through an analytics dashboard — all backed by Firebase.
+Teachers flag student concerns in real time; principals review cases, assign interventions and track outcomes through an analytics dashboard — all backed by Firebase.

 ---